top of page

 National Museums Liverpool marks 40th anniversary with a new exhibition

 National Museums Liverpool is marking its 40th anniversary with an exhibition which showcases some of its most loved and important treasures from across its many venues.
-NML at 40 runs at the World Museum from Good Friday, April 3 to February 2027 and is free.
-Visitors will be able to ‘dig, dive and delve’ into some of the vast and nationally important collections which are held by the network of venues, the only national museums group in England outside London.
-The 40 object
+NML at 40 runs at the World Museum until February 2027 and is free.
+Visitors are able to ‘dig, dive and delve’ into some of the vast and nationally important collections which are held by the network of venues, the only national museums group in England outside London.
+The 40 objects in the exhibition include

 Grenfell film coming to the Bluecoat in collaboration with Tate Liverpool

-Artist Steve McQueen's film installation Grenfell is set to be screened at the Bluecoat this spring as part of a national tour of selected cities.
-The moving artwork is being brought to the School Lane venue in collaboration with Tate Liverpool from May 16 to June 21.
+Artist Steve McQueen's film installation Grenfell is being screened at the Bluecoat as part of a national tour of selected cities.
+The moving artwork is being shown at the School Lane venue, in collaboration with Tate Liverpool, until June 21.
 The residency includes the ninth anniversary of the fire which swept through the London tower block and claimed the lives of 72 people on June 14, 2017.
-Following the tragedy, a Government Inquiry was launched t
+Following the tragedy, a Government Inquiry was launched that was conducted in two

 Paul O'Grady retrospective set for Williamson Gallery